mattlinares/mattlinares.github.io/_posts/2025-07-15-optimistic-analog-technology-catalogue.md

 **More examples...**

+**Message in a bottle** - a physical letter written on a piece of paper and placed in a bottle.

 **The Notephone** – a paper notebook and pen attached to your mobile phone case which invites you to jot notes instead of checking your phone.
 Poems, letters to friends, life plans: the notephone keeps you entertained, or productive, instead of sinking into your phone again.